Best Texas Turkey Hunts

 All of my ranches where I run my Texas turkey hunts are in the South Zone, so the Texas turkey season is as follows: My spring turkey hunts run from mid-March through the end of April, which is when the toms are strutting and gobbling.
 Most of my turkey hunters enjoy the thrill of calling for themselves, so all of my turkey hunts are semi-guided, but a guide can be arranged for your hunt for a small added daily fee.

-As is the case for all of my hunts, I’ll be on your turkey hunt to help ensure you, or your group, have the best experience possible and have the best chance of taking home the best trophy possible.
+As is the case for all of my hunts, I’ll be on your turkey hunt to help ensure you or your group have the best experience possible and the best opportunity of taking home a couple of big toms.

-With several ranches in the Hill Country and South Texas I can easily accommodate turkey hunts for individuals, friends, families or corporate groups.
+With several ranches in the Hill Country and South Texas, I can easily accommodate turkey hunts for individuals, friends, families or corporate groups.
 Hunting pairs such as husband/wife, father/son or daughter, or a couple of buddies can also be easily accommodated.
-Depending on the number of hunters in your group I’ll either provide you with your own part of the pasture to hunt, approximately 400-800 acres/hunter, or if the group is large enough y’all will get the entire ranch and lodge to yourselves.
+Depending on the number of hunters in your group, I provide you with your own pasture to hunt, approximately 400-800 acres/hunter.
+If you have a group of 5+ you will get the entire ranch and lodge to yourselves.

 Included in all Texas Turkey Hunts:

 - 3 days & 2 nights

 - 2 birds (toms)/hunter

 Not included in all Texas Turkey Hunts: